eweissm/eweissm.github.io/_portfolio/portfolio-2.md

 ---

 **Harmonic Drive**
 Shown below is a 3D printed harmonic gearbox capable of a 25:1 reduction for a Nema-17 stepper motor.
-The image on the right is a cross section showing the elliptical spline (orange), the flex-spline (pink), and the circular spline which doubles as the casing (green).
+The second image is a cross section showing the elliptical spline (orange), the flex-spline (pink), and the circular spline which doubles as the casing (green).
 This project was deceptively challenging as the flex-spline was printed using a relatively cheap FDM printer.
 Thus, the low tolerance and interference required to make a reliable harmonic drive necessitated a substantial amount of testing and refinement.

 ![image](https://github.com/user-attachments/assets/9101bf9d-e571-4707-bcb9-4042f5be6f0e)